pyrddlgym-project/pyRDDLGym/docs/jax.rst

     planner_args, _, train_args = load_config_from_string(tuning.best_config)
     ...

-The tuning code is generic and supports tuning of most numeric parameters that are specified in the config file.
+JaxPlan supports tuning most numeric parameters that can be specified in the config file.
 If you wish to tune a replanning algorithm that trains at every decision epoch, set ``online=True``.